sshane/Konverter/README.md

 The goal of this tool is to provide a quick and easy way to execute simple Keras models on machines or setups where utilizing TensorFlow/Keras is impossible.
 Specifically, in my case, to replace SNPE (Snapdragon Neural Processing Engine) for inference on phones with Python.

 ---
-This is a work in progress, currently only the following are supported:
+This tool is a work in progress, currently only the following are supported:

   - Models:
     1. Sequential